 RESTING PLACE OF PAZHASSIRAJA

 When I matriculate, and in my early youth, the place is our groups gathering point up to midnights..We saw every portion of society is coming there either to spend an evening or to put flowers in the tomb.
 We welcomed everyone.
 The archeological department of local government posted one Manager and one Gardener there.
 The Gardener was a native of Travencore and seems doesn’t care about his job.
 We became friends and we couldn’t see the Manager.
 He used to come once in a month to collect the salary.
 Government planned to renovate the tomb place and made a small museum and put laterite wall around the tree and planted some local herbs and flowes.
 But sooner the big tree became dried up within one year and ultimately fell down.
 Being a nature lover, we feel badly.
 We the youth made a non governmental organization on environmental issues.
 We called it Green Lovers and I was the founder Advisor.
 We decided to plant a same type tree and after long search we got permission and planted the sapling.
-We put seeds of all available wild trees around the vacant land of the tomb. we also included lots of local seeds of jack fruits, mangoes, figs etc. The Aim is to attract birds and small animals when they give fruits.
+We put seeds of all available wild trees around the vacant land of the tomb.
+We also included lots of local seeds of jack fruits, mangoes, figs etc. The aim is to attract birds and small animals when they give fruits.
 But thanks to governments decision to renovate again the site, they started work and all our efforts were gone in vain.
 We also separated in course of time to seek a Job.
 Today Green lovers attached with Pazhassi Library working outstandingly.

 And search now continues.